Don’t try the above setup at home: my Raspberry Pi rebooted when I was removing the alligator clip!

 }

-With the normal GPIO access method, the library already clocks an impressive 6.9 MHz square wave.
-The picture below has also been updated for more accurate waveform:
+With the normal GPIO access method, the library already clocks an impressive 4.1 MHz square wave:

 use Device::BCM2835;